femsworld/data-engineer-take-home/DESIGN.md

 ### 4. Business Logic (Gold Layer)
 **Daily Active Users (DAU)**

-**Bot Filtering**: A critical "Senior" choice was implemented here.
+**Bot Filtering**: A critical choice was implemented here.
 I identified users with non-human activity bursts (>20 events per second).
 These are flagged as is_bot in Silver and strictly excluded from Gold DAU and Revenue metrics to prevent inflated business KPIs.

+**Bot Detection Logic**

+-`Threshold`: I implemented a heuristic to flag users with >20 events per second.

+-`Reasoning`: Based on human interaction limits, it is physically impossible for a user to trigger 20+ state changes (signups, purchases, etc.) in a single second.
+High-frequency bursts typically indicate load tests, scrapers, or malicious scripts.

+-`Impact`: These users are flagged in the Silver layer but kept in the database for security audit, while being strictly excluded from the Gold layer to ensure business stakeholders see real user growth and revenue.

 **Revenue & MRR**
 **Daily Revenue (Net/Gross):** Gross revenue tracks all purchases.
 Net revenue subtracts refunds by applying a negative multiplier to refund event types.